89jobrien/slogit/README.md

 Slogit is a logging library for Python that makes structured, configurable logging simple and intuitive.

+Disclaimer: This is a work in progress and not intended for production applications yet.

 ## Features

 - Structured JSON Logging: Automatically formats logs into JSON lines (`.jsonl`), perfect for log aggregation services like Datadog, Splunk, or the ELK stack.